 Families can opt to enroll their children in a virtual private school.
 These schools offer either recorded or live video lessons—sometimes with a live class of other students.
 Other times, individual lessons or self-paced, pre-recorded services may be offered.
 Some private schools offer the option to decide between virtual classes or curriculum at home.
-This decision should be made based on a child’s personality, educational needs, learning style, and the quality of virtual instruction provided.
+This decision should be made based on a child’s personality, educational needs, learning style and the quality of virtual instruction.

 Narrowing down your family’s homeschooling preference may be straightforward or it may only get worked out through trial and error.
-My family had to try several forms of homeschooling before settling into a combination of working with a virtual charter (for general and special education services) and a local homeschool group (where my kids are challenged to participate in weekly presentations and listen to a teacher, all the while making friends).
+My family had to try several forms of homeschooling.
+We settled into a combination of working with a virtual charter (for general and special education services) and a local homeschool group (where my kids are challenged to participate in weekly presentations and listen to a teacher, all the while making friends).

-When researching virtual charter schools in your state, look at your state’s Department of Public Instruction/Department of Education website—your public virtual charter schools will be found there.
+When researching virtual charter schools, look at your state’s Department of Public Instruction/Department of Education website—your public virtual charter schools will be found there.
 Not all public charter schools offer a virtual option (and not all are created equal).
 I recommend exploring a variety of options within the charter school community, focusing on what’s important to your family.
 Compare websites and available information, and contact each school with questions.

-A family’s decision to homeschool is often based on personal decisions, family preferences, and the flexibility that comes with choosing to educate your child in a way that reflects your family’s values.
+A family’s decision to homeschool is based on personal decisions, family preferences, and the flexibility that comes with choosing to educate your child in a way that reflects your family’s values.
 Parents know their children best and should feel equipped to educate them.
-Choosing the best homeschool option for your child is important, but gives them the gift of getting to learn from their parents or caregivers.
+Choosing the best homeschool option for your gives them the gift of getting to learn from their parents or caregivers.
 Keep in mind that not all children in the same family have to homeschool the same way.
-Find what works for each child in your family, and know that supports are available should you choose to educate at home.
+Find what works for your family and know that supports are available should you choose to educate at home.